the Greater Miami

 Transmission rebuild completed, the trans is connected to the engine with proper torque settings applied to fasteners.
 New oil is installed.
 Flanges on the drive couplings are cleaned and ready to receive the drive shafts/CVs with new gaskets.

-Any and every mating surface on a Porsche engine/transmission rebuild must be very clean and flat.
+Mating surface on a Porsche engine/transmission rebuild must be very clean and flat.
 If not, the gasket applied is given the opportunity to leak.
+Eventually, it will.

 VIDEO BY: PORSCHE®

 Porsche® Revive the Passion -

 Video presentation courtesy of Porsche N.A.
 Permission on file.